• News

 • Rideshare coverage

-USAA earned an overall rating of 9.6.
+USAA earned an overall rating of 4.5 out of 5.0.
 Known for its affordable premiums and strong customer service, this provider offers great discounts for policyholders that are accident free, have taken a defensive driving course or who bundle their vehicles under one policy.
 USAA also offers many add-ons, including:

 • Rideshare coverage